 La Tomatina: Travelers from all around the world flock to Spain to be a part of this fun and crazy Spanish festival.
 La Tomatina began seventy years ago and is now celebrated annually on the last Wednesday in August, in the Spanish town of Bunol.
 Basically, people throw tomatoes at each other.

 Running Of The Bulls: This festival, also known as the Pamplona Bull Run, first began in northeastern Spain in the 14th century and today it’s considered the best and most famous festival in Spain.
 About 6 bulls, sometimes more, are let loose and run down the streets of Pamplona closely behind a bunch of adrenaline junkies who have to dive out of the way or risk getting gored.

 Safety In Spain

 Just like all European countries, Spain is a relatively safe place to visit.
-Thefts, robberies, bag snatching and scams are prevalent in big cities so always be guarded.
-Major cities like Madrid and Barcelona are under the constant threat of a terror attack, as with all major cities in Europe, but security measures are in place and this should not affect your plans.
+Bag snatching and scams are prevalent in all big cities so always be guarded.
+Major cities like Madrid and Barcelona are under the constant threat of a terror attack, as with all major cities in Europe, but security measures are in place.
 Based on my own travel experiences in Spain I wouldn’t leave home without travel insurance no matter how safe the destination is considered.
 You can still miss flights, lose your luggage or break a leg, especially if you’re as accident prone as I am.
 For this reason I recommend checking out the travel insurance plan that World Nomads can offer you a few weeks or months before you plan to visit Spain.